Aurelius-LLC/Remotr/src/Remotr.SourceGen/README.md

 To add new handler types:

+1. For HandlerAttributeIncrementalGenerator, implement a new handler generator and register it.
-1. For CqrsCollectionGenerator, extend the StatelessHandlerGenerator or create a new generator
+2. For RemotrGenerator, extend the existing generator components or implement new ones.
-2. For RemotrGenerator, implement the IHandlerGenerator interface and register it in the RemotrGenerator constructor
+3. For extension generators, implement the appropriate interface (IStatelessExtensionGenerator or IStatefulExtensionGenerator).

 ## Contributing

 Contributions are welcome!
 Please follow the existing code style and add appropriate documentation comments.

-## CqrsCollection Source Generator

-The CqrsCollection source generator is responsible for generating stateless handler classes for CQRS operations.
-It has been refactored to follow SOLID principles with a clear separation of concerns.

-### Architecture

-The generator is organized into the following components:

-1. **Entry Point**
-   - `CqrsCollectionIncrementalGenerator`: The main entry point that implements `IIncrementalGenerator`.
-   - `CqrsCollectionExecutor`: Orchestrates the validation and generation process.

-2. **Validators**
-   - `InterfaceValidator`: Validates that interfaces implement required base interfaces.
-   - `AttributeValidator`: Validates attribute arguments.
-   - `HandlerTypeValidator`: Validates handler types.

-3. **Generators**
-   - `AttributeGenerator`: Generates the CqrsCollectionAttribute.
-   - `StatelessHandlerGenerator`: Coordinates the generation of stateless handlers.
-   - `CommandHandlerGenerator`: Generates command handler code.
-   - `QueryHandlerGenerator`: Generates query handler code.

-4. **Utilities**
-   - `SyntaxTargetIdentifier`: Identifies syntax targets for generation.
-   - `SemanticTargetIdentifier`: Identifies semantic targets for generation.
-   - `TypeUtils`: Utility methods for working with types.

-### Flow

-1. The `CqrsCollectionIncrementalGenerator` initializes the generator and registers the attribute source.
-2. It identifies interfaces with the CqrsCollection attribute.
-3. For each interface, it calls the `CqrsCollectionExecutor` to validate and generate code.
-4. The executor validates the interface, attribute arguments, and handler type.
-5. If all validations pass, it generates the stateless handler code.